ucsb-cs48-s20/project-s2-t2-free/docs/auth0-localhost.md

 The `.env` file should be created by running `cp .env.SAMPLE .env`

-This file is only stored in the local repo, not in the file system of the GitHub repo
+This file is only stored in the local repo, not in the file system of the GitHub repo.

-The reason that we do not store the secrets in the file system of the GitHub repo is that if the code is ever made open source in the future, having these secrets in the code leaks them to the public.

-Even if you have no plans to make your code open source, maintaining these secrets in your source code is a poor practice.
-One of the learning goals of CMPSC&nbsp;48 is to train you for real world software development practices, so we will review your code, and make deductions if we find secrets hard coded in files committed to GitHub.

-For now, the .env file looks like this, with placeholders for the three secrets.
+For now, the .env file looks like this, with placeholders for the four secrets.
 We'll put in the values at a later stage:

 ```
-# Fill in the below values by following the instructions in docs/auth0.md
+# Fill in the below values by following the instructions in docs/DEPLOY.md

 AUTH0_DOMAIN=
 AUTH0_CLIENT_ID=
 AUTH0_CLIENT_SECRET=
+MONGODB_URI=
 ```

 **A note to Windows Subsystem for Linux (WSL) users**: Make sure your `.env` file uses the UNIX line ending (`\n`) instead of the Windows (DOS) line ending (`\r\n`).
 One possible solution is here: <https://www.scivision.dev/git-line-endings-windows-cygwin-wsl/>

-## Setting up Auth0 for `localhost`
+## Setting up Auth0 for `localhost` (Creating an Account)

 First, if you do not already have one, [sign up for an account with Auth0](https://auth0.com/signup).

 You will be asked to create a tenant.
 It doesn't matter what your tenant name is, and it's totally fine to take the default.
-However, we suggest that you name it: `cs48-s20-githubid` where `githubid` is your githubid, as shown here (using `pconrad` as an example):

 ![create tenant](images/create-tenant_40pct.png)